Supernova-45/GameOfAmazons/README.md

 ## Features

 The program will, at the end, print a record of the moves played.
 It will also offer to play again.
-You can use the notation *AmazonrowAmazoncol-MoverowMovecol(ArrowrowArrowcol)* or simply enter the six parameters that make a move.
+I was going to add a feature to simplify the moving, so that you can use the notation *AmazonrowAmazoncol-MoverowMovecol(ArrowrowArrowcol)*, but didn't get to it (See samplegames.txt.)

 ## Strategy